ToolJet/ToolJet/docs/docs/widgets/table.md

 Show or hide download button at the Table footer.

+### Hide/Show columns

+Table header has an option(Eye icon) to show/hide one or many columns on the table.

 ### Show filter button

-Show or hide filter button at the Table footer.
+Show or hide filter button at the Table header.
+The following filters are available:
+- **contains**
+- **does not contain**
+- **matches**
+- **does not match**
+- **equals**
+- **does not equal to**
+- **is empty**
+- **is not empty**
+- **greater than**
+- **greater than or equal to**
+- **less than**
+- **less than or equal to**

 ### Show bulk update actions

 It's enabled by default.
-Toggle `off` hide bulk update actions.
+Table footer will show two bulk update actions **Save changes** & **Discard changes** whenever a cell is edited.
+Toggle `off` to hide bulk update actions.

 ### Bulk selection

 To let the user select one or more rows from the current page of a table, enable 'Bulk selection' from the inspector.
 The values of selected rows will be exposed as `selectedRows`.

 ### Highlight selected row

-Activate this option on the inspector to have the last selected(clicked on) row to be highlighted.
+Enable this option to have the last selected(clicked on) row to be highlighted.

+### Disable sorting

+Enable this option to lock the sorting of columns when clicked on column name.

+### Server-side sort
+When Server-side sort is enabled, clicking on the column headers will not automatically sort the table, instead, the `Sort applied` event will be fired and the applied sorting will be exposed as `sortApplied`.
+You can use this data to run any query that feeds data to the table in a manner that reflects the sorting applied.

+### Server-side filter
+When Server-side filter is enabled, applying filters will not automatically filter the table, instead, the `Filter changed` event will be fired and the applied filters will be exposed as `filters`.
+You can use this data to run any query that feeds data to the table in a manner that reflects the filters applied.

 ### Show search box